Gdoc/Admin

 Marriage equality is increasingly considered a human and civil right, with important political, social, and religious implications around the world.

-In 1989, Denmark became the first country to recognize a legal relationship for same-sex couples, establishing ‘registered partnerships’ granting those in same-sex relationships most of the rights given to married heterosexuals.
+In 1989, Denmark became the first country to recognize a legal relationship for same-sex couples, establishing ‘registered partnerships’ that granted those in same-sex relationships most of the rights given to married heterosexuals.

-It took more than a decade for same-sex marriage to be legal anywhere in the world.
+It took a further decade for same-sex marriage to become legal anywhere in the world.
 In December 2000, the Netherlands became the first country to establish same-sex marriage by law.

 In the first two decades of the 21st century legislation has quickly spread across more countries.